dfmonaco/datatables_server/README.md

 end
 ```
 And that's it!, DatatablesServer will handle paging, sorting and filtering by returning the right JSON document to the client,
-you just have to instatiate it with the params sent by DataTables, and call the `#as_json` mehtod.
+you just have to instantiate it with the params sent by DataTables, and call the `#as_json` mehtod.

 ```ruby
 ProductDatatables.new(params).as_json # => JSON document to be consumed by the client